Stewartd2018/Reflection/README.md

+# Reflection 7
+## 3/9/2018
+This entire week we ended up working on our XML projects.
+We listed out over 90 animals and learned how to add atrributes using the alligators, quotations, etc.( <asdf asdf="asdf"></asdf>).
+We mostly worked on this all week.
+We listed over 90 individual animals and gave them all names and attributes.
+The XML project ended up being aroung 300 lines of XML code.
+I enjoyed it, but it was very tedious.

+---

 # Reflection 6
 ## 3/1/2018
 I was only partially here this week, but this week I learned how to work more in putty.
 I learned about how different things work, like being able to put my google classroom on github.
 I barely started to learn about XML formatting and how it works with sorting everything in the classroom.
 We are going to learn more about XML.